Battle of El Agheila: Casualties

-In 1966, I. S. O. Playfair, the British official historian, gave an estimate of 450 Axis prisoners, 25 guns and 18 tanks destroyed from 13 to 17 December.
-In 1962, W. G. Stevens, the New Zealand official historian, recorded 2nd Zealand Division casualties of 11 killed, 29 wounded and 8 prisoners.
+In 1962, W. G. Stevens, the author of the Official History of New Zealand in the Second World War 1939–45 volume Bardia to Enfidaville (1962), recorded 2nd Zealand Division casualties of 11 killed, 29 wounded and 8 prisoners.
+In 1966, Ian Playfair, the British official historian, gave an estimate of 450 Axis prisoners, 25 guns and 18 tanks destroyed from 13 to 17 December.

 Subsequent operations

 Rommel planned to defend the Gabes Gap in Tunisia, east of the pre-war French Mareth line, by holding the port of Buerat, while 5th Panzer Army of Generaloberst Hans-Jürgen von Arnim, already in Tunisia, confronted the Allied First Army.
 The front was 400 mi from Tobruk and with such difficulties of supply the Eighth Army was unable to use all its units.
 Buerat was not strongly defended and despite intelligence of the state of the Axis forces, Montgomery paused until 16 January 1943, when the Eighth Army had a 4:1 superiority in infantry and a 7.5:1 advantage in tanks.
 Bombing began on 12 January and XXX Corps attacked on 15 January, picking its way along the coast road, through minefields, demolitions and booby-traps.
 The New Zealand and 7th Armoured divisions swung inland via Tarhuna, supply being provided by the RASC and the New Zealand Army Service Corps, the operation being dependent on the quick capture of the port.
 Rommel withdrew on 15 January and by 19 January had retired from Tripoli, after destroying the port.
 The Axis troops then conducted delaying actions into Tunisia.
 The 7th Armoured Division entered Tripoli on the night of 22/23 January and the Panzerarmee reached the Mareth line, another 200 mi west, on 23 January.